-today’s article will discuss the Awesome Oscillator and how you can use this indicator to your advantage to make more pips!
+This article will discuss the Awesome Oscillator and how you can use this multiple time frame trading to your advantage to make more pips!

 But before we explain the ins and outs of this indicator, we would like to ask you whether you use a lower case indicator?
 And if so, which one?
 Please share with us at the bottom of the article!